tiwilliam/hookit/README.md

 ## Security

-The server will only accept requests from GitHub's trusted servers.
+The server will only accept requests from GitHub's trusted servers and run scripts from an jailed directory.

 Whitelisted networks:
 * 192.30.252.0/22